-Class Activities: Three times throughout the semester, we will have a class activity that compares that will help you deepen your understanding of basic research methodologies used to study human development.
-You will read an assigned research article and discuss the pros and cons of the use different research methods.
+Class Activities: Throughout the semester, we will have class activities that will help you deepen your understanding of basic research methodologies and concepts discussed in lectures and readings.
 Guidelines for these assignments will be handed out and discussed during class.
+While these class activities are not graded, they will help your comprehension of the material and concepts discussed may appear in your exams.